Font size:

 (German: Special labor detail)

-In February 1944, when fewer transports were arriving, half of its 400 members were murdered.
-As soon as the Sonderaktion “Ungarn” began, the Kommando was expanded to about 900 prisoners.
-In September 1944, the size of the Sonderkommando was again reduced by 200 prisoners.
-Anticipating further gambits of this sort, the members of the Sonderkommando put up resistance in October 1944.
-As a result of the mutiny and executions performed on that day by the SS men, about 450 from 660 prisoners of this Kommando were killed.
-Reduced in size to about 200, and later to 100 prisoners, the Sonderkommando remained in the camp until evacuation in January 1945.
+Members of the Sonderkommando lived with the awareness that, as direct witnesses to the crimes committed at Auschwitz, they were destined to be killed.
+In February 1944, when fewer transports were arriving at the camp, half of the 400-person group was murdered.
+With the commencement of Sonderaktion "Ungarn," the commando was increased to about 900 prisoners.
+In September 1944, the size of the Sonderkommando was again reduced by murdering 200 prisoners.
+Faced with another such attempt on 7 October 1944, the members of the Sonderkommando resisted.
+As a result of the revolt and the executions carried out by the SS that day, about 450 of the 660 commando members died.
+The prisoners managed to kill three and wound several armed SS men.
+Reduced to about 200 and later to 100 prisoners, the Sonderkommando remained in the camp until the evacuation in January 1945.

 Sonderkommando manuscripts